 • Address the nutrient deficiency

 Depending on the type of nutrient deficiency you are experiencing (if any), it is important to first replenish whatever it is your body missing.
 Eating a well-planned balanced diet is of utmost importance and this can also be supplemented with nutritional supplements.
-Talk to a nutritionist or health expert before introducing any changes to your diet so that you know you are doing the right thing; our Active Health experts at the Active Health Labs are well-equipped to advise you in these areas.
+Talk to a nutritionist or health expert before introducing any changes to your diet so that you know you are doing the right thing.
+Chat with our Active Health Coaches at Active Health Labs located island-wide.

 • Eat the rainbow (fruits and vegetables)